 MEET KEVIN DEESE (UNIVERSITY OF MINNESOTA, CARLSON SCHOOL OF MANAGEMENT)

 Born and raised near Orlando, Florida, Kevin Deese graduated from the United States Naval Academy in Annapolis, Maryland, in 2014.
-When his naval career was cut short for medical reasons, he began his search for a new calling with Amazon in August 2014 as an Area Manager at a fulfillment center in Charleston, South Carolina.
-As the on-the-floor leader of a $1.5 million daily production shift, he was responsible for all areas of productivity, quality, and safety.
-In November 2015, he began in an entry-level position at a boutique consulting firm in Charleston focusing on cost reduction, working his way up to reporting directly to the CEO as Strategy and Planning Manager.
-In this role, he designed and drove to fruition projects mainly focused on increasing the efficiency of internal operations.
+Prior to business school, Kevin worked as an Area Manager at Amazon and Strategy and Planning Manager at SIB Fixed Cost Reduction in Charleston, SC.
 In August 2017, Kevin began pursuing an MBA at the University of Minnesota’s Carlson School of Management in Minneapolis.
-Kevin is passionate about making a positive impact in the world and in his community, and will be eager to bring this passion into the next chapter of his professional life.
-In his spare time, Kevin continues to find his way back to the stage with any chance he gets, having grown up performing in school and community theatre.
+Kevin is passionate about making a positive impact in the world and in his community.
+He was recently awarded Carlson’s Sands Fellowship for his proposal to work with the Minnesota AIDS Project to combat unemployment and underemployment in the HIV+ community in the Twin Cities.
+In his spare time, Kevin continues to pursue opportunities to perform onstage whenever he gets the chance, having grown up performing in school and community theatre.
 His other pastimes include cheering on the Buffalo Bills and Navy sports teams, reading up on the latest national political news, and exercising in the gym.

 What made you consider business school?